• Magazine Archives

 “The soil is the natural storage place of all plant nutrients.
 Soil is also the receiver of various waste products, which causes its breakdown or binding and results in the incorporation thereof into the natural cycle.
 Soil is the most important element in recirculation in the environment and the natural cycle,” explains Vorster.

-About the hydrological factors, Vorster highlights hat the topography of the area where the facility is to be erected, the climatic factors, distances from open water streams, possible positions of storage facilities and soil type, play an important role.
+About the hydrological factors, Vorster highlights that the topography of the area where the facility is to be erected, the climatic factors, distances from open water streams, possible positions of storage facilities and soil type, play an important role.

-“The construction of the storm water control system is necessary to control runoff that can occur during rainstorms and keep it out of manure dams.
+“The construction of the stormwater control system is necessary to control runoff that can occur during rainstorms and keep it out of manure dams.
 The manure dams must be prevented from overflowing of into streams and rivers.”

 On climatic factors Vorster shared that the factors that play a role are total rainfall, rainfall intensity, rainfall distribution pattern, evaporation, prevailing temperatures and prevailing winds.